M0Ghali/MarkdownSfyr/README.md

 # Employee

-An employee is an individual who is hired by a specific entity to perform designated tasks or duties, governed by an employment contract that outlines their responsibilities, rights, and benefits.
+An employee is a user who is registered in at least one entity and has self-service privileges

+# Self-Service

+Self-service refers to a system or process that allows users, especially employees, to access their own information and manage some tasks without the need for assistance.

 # user